Diptyque

 Have you ever looked at a photograph of Farah Fawcett from the 70s, and wondered how she achieved that effortless, sun-kissed glow?
 Well look no further, Indian Earth Bronzer is the key – even a small amount is enough to give you a ‘I just got back from the beach’ look.
 The powder comes in a beautiful clay pot, with an adorable powder puff, and is as such, a more sustainable alternative to regular, plastic

 packaging.
-Since the bronzer is made from a mix of naturally occurring minerals, when people ask you how you got so tan, you can factually reply: “It's natural.”
+Since the bronzer is made from a mix of naturally occurring minerals, when people ask you how you got so tanned, you can factually reply: “It's natural.”
 Because, well, it is.

 Diptyque solid perfume